Geometric zeta functions for higher rank p-adic groups: The Lefschetz formula

-An element of $\GL_n(F)$ is called \e{neat}, if the subgroup of $\bar F^\times$ generated by its eigenvalues, is torsion-free.
+Let $\bar F$ denote an algebraic closure of the ground field $F$.
+An element $g$ of $\GL_n(F)$ is called \e{neat}, if the subgroup of $\bar F^\times$ generated by the eigenvalues of $g$, is torsion-free.
 An element $x$ of $G$ is called \emph{neat} if for some injective representation $\rho : G\to GL_n(F)$ of $G$ the matrix $\rho(x)$ is neat.
-It is easy to check that in this case the same holds for every representation $\rho$, injective or not.
-A subset $A$ of $G$ is called neat if each element of it is.
+It is easy to check that in this case the same property holds for every representation $\rho$, injective or not.
+A subset $A$ of $G$ is called neat if each element of it is neat.
 If the characteristic of $F$ is zero, then every arithmetic group $\Ga$ has a finite index subgroup which is neat \cite{borel}.

 We suppose that $\Ga$ is neat.
 Since $\Ga$ is cocompact, this implies that for every $\ga\in\Ga$ the Zariski closure of the group generated by $\ga$ is a torus.
-It then follows that $G_\ga$ is a connected reductive group \cite{borel-lingroups}.
+It then follows that the centralizer $G_\ga$ is a connected reductive group \cite{borel-lingroups}.